What is Metadata?

 Metadata and data analysis

-In the context of data analysis, metadata has a more specific meaning: it is the information that is required for somebody to understand how to interpret and use the data.
+In the context of data analysis, metadata has a more specific meaning.
+Metadata is the information that is required for somebody to understand how to interpret and use the data.
 The most common types of metadata which are useful for data analysis are: value labels and missing value codes (the domain), variable labels, variable types, relationship to other data, variable sets, and, in the case of surveys, change logs, weights, strata, and clusters.

 Value labels and missing data codes (the domain)